If you ask yourself when Ameraucana roosters start crowing, you have come to the right place. Keep reading to learn more.

 The Blue Wheaten Ameraucanas have complex patterns and colorings.
 There is also a notifiable difference between hens and roosters.

-They also have black tails with orange wingtips, saddle, and hackles, fluffs with black lacing, and blue chests.
+They also have black tails with orange wingtips, saddle, and feathers, fluffs with black lacing, and blue chests.

 On the other hand, their female counterparts are simpler, with a uniform light beige plumage on their bodies.

-However, they have almost black tail tips, slightly darker wingtips, and hackles.
+However, they have almost black tail tips, slightly darker wingtips, and feathers.
 Both male and female birds have white facial feathers.

-In this variety, there is a clear distinction between the hens’ and roosters’ feather patterns and color.
+This variety distinguishes between the hens’ and roosters’ feather patterns and colors.
 The variety is available as a bantam and large fowl.